Cajon Pass: Natural hazards

 Cajon Pass is notorious for high winds, particularly during Santa Ana wind season, with gusts of wind up to 60 mph.
 It has been known to cause high-profile vehicles such as semi-trucks to lose control or tip over.
 During wind advisories, Caltrans will use its Changeable message signs to warn motorists of dangerous weather in the Cajon Pass.

 Cajon Pass gets snow occasionally, usually not enough to cause closures.
 When any closure is total, California Highway Patrols often provide escorts through the pass as the Interstate 15 is a major artery for the High Desert region.

 When there is high wind or snow in the Cajon Pass, it is fairly common for weather forecasters or reporters from Los Angeles television stations to do location reports from the Cajon Pass.

 The San Andreas Fault passes through the Cajon Pass (crossing I-15 on the south side of the summit) and is responsible for the unique local geography.
 Instrumentation installed at Cajon Pass allows scientists to track earthquakes in the region.

+A scientific study reported in June 2026 that the Cajon Pass, or 'earthquake gate,' is experiencing severe, aligned stress.
+This could allow a rupture to cascade across both the San Andreas and San Jacinto fault systems, which have reached their highest tectonic stress levels in 1,000 years, significantly increasing the probability of a massive, multi-fault earthquake.